 Yes, doctors are the heads of the medical team, calling the shots (no pun intended!).
 But, doctors don’t spend much time with any individual patient.
-Even critically ill patients may only see their doctor for 30 to 45 minutes each day.
+Even with critically ill patients.
 However, nurses provide 24/7 care.
 When we’re in the hospital, our lives are in their hands.
 Nurses play a key role in hospitals’ patient safety efforts.
 Nurses monitor patients for deterioration and detect errors and near misses.
 They also understand care processes and perform countless tasks to ensure patients get high-quality care.
 Additionally, nurses provide emotional support for patients and families.

 It’s obvious that hospitals cannot function without nurses.
-But do you know how hard it is to be a nurse?
-It’s an exhausting, stressful job that can easily lead to burnout.
+But nursing is an exhausting job, and nurse stress and fatigue is an issue that impacts nurses and patients.
 And this is something we should all be concerned about.

 Are nurses happy with their jobs?